OSC/ood-documentation/source/index.rst

 Open OnDemand
 =============

-See the `website`_ for more information about the Open OnDemand project.
+Our `website`_ contains general information about the Open OnDemand project.

 .. toctree::